Desolate Oath

 I want her to make that sound again.

-I run my fingers up her thighs before gripping her hips and pulling her onto me, possessively.
-She gasps deeply as I enter her.
+She presses herself against me, and I finally run my fingers up her thighs before gripping her hips, pulling her onto me.

 Gods, she feels like velvet.

-I hold her tight against me, carrying her to a bed of leaves below the willow.
+I hold her close to me and roll her over.
+She lays neatly in a bed of leaves below the willow.
 I take a moment to savor the sight of her beneath me.
 Her skin glistens in the glow of the night sky.
-Her breasts lie beautifully across her chest, delicate and supple.
-I lean down, sucking and nibbling.

 I grip her hair as sensual whimpers carry forth from her lips.
 Her thighs tighten around my waist as she reaches the crescendo of her desire.
 She cries my name, her voice echoing across the river.